AN IMPROVED FORECAST OFFERS

 Forecasting is the process of making predictions of the future based on past and present, historical data and most commonly by analysis of trends.
 It is a systematic attempt to understand the future performance of a business or the behavior of a system.
 The understanding of the influencing variables, is an important component to improve the quality of the forecast.

 Concerning the models, it is possible to distinguish among qualitative and quantitative methods.
 The former are subjective, based on the opinion of experts; they are used when past data is not available.
-The latter create a relation, described by a function, between past and future data.
+The latter creates a relation, described by a function, between past and future data.
 They are usable when past data information is available and it can be assumed that some old patterns still are expected in the future.